Familiar as the fictional town in Midsomer Murders, Wallingford grew up in the 9th century and is little changed today.

 Wallingford Town Council has created a six-mile Agatha Christie circular walking trail, which takes you past locations prominent in her life and on to her grave in Cholsey.

-Wittenham Clumps, near Dorchester, are named after the two clumps of beech trees that crown Castle Hill and Round Hill – formerly known as ‘Mother Dunch’s Buttocks’.
+Wittenham Clumps, near Dorchester on Thames, are named after the two clumps of beech trees that crown Castle Hill and Round Hill – formerly known as ‘Mother Dunch’s Buttocks’.
 These tree clumps have watched over much of Wallingford’s history, being around 300 years old!
 The hills and their panoramic views of South Oxfordshire inspired such artists as the Chilterns’ own Paul Nash (1889-1946) who loved to paint these views.

 Heading further afield